 - Premium videos on other platforms

-LinkedIn can create a lot of value, but monetization almost always depends on an external model (sales, sponsorship, paid content).
+LinkedIn can create a lot of value, but monetization almost always depends on an external model: sales, sponsorships or paid content.

-Even though LinkedIn’s audience is highly qualified and professional, the lack of native monetization comes with several limits:
+Even though LinkedIn has a highly qualified professional audience, the absence of direct native monetization creates several limits:

-- You earn nothing directly from posting on the platform.
+- You earn nothing directly by publishing on the platform.

-- You often need to produce long, dense, high-value content.
+- You often need to produce long, dense and high-value content.

-- Most users don’t expect to pay for content.
+- Most users do not expect to pay to access content.

-- You’re forced to send your audience to other platforms.
+- You often need to move the audience to other platforms.

 Why Happew can complement a LinkedIn strategy

-If you’re active on LinkedIn and want to add value to certain content without charging users, Happew can be an excellent complement.
+If you are active on LinkedIn and want to value certain content without making users pay directly, Happew can become a relevant complement.

 - More personal experience feedback